 I live in the Algarve and go to Silves frequently.
-After several visits to this cathedral, I show you now the building, with many photos and some basic information for your visit.
+After several visits to the cathedral, I will show you the building, with many photos and some basic information for your visit.

 A little bit of history

-Built with Silves sandstone, the cathedral reveals the various phases of its construction, in different styles, with emphasis on Gothic.
-Some parts have a more elegant architecture and more attractive decorations.
+The construction began in the 13th century.
+Built with Silves sandstone, the cathedral reveals different phases of its construction in distinct styles, emphasizing Gothic.
+Some parts have more elegant architecture and attractive decorations.
 It is worth noting, for example, the decorations on ceilings and columns.

 The works continued until the 15th century, reaching the reign of Manuel I, who also ordered the construction of a choir.
-At this time, the remains of D. João II were transferred from there to the Monastery of Santa Maria da Batalha.
-(King D. João II died in Alvor, very close to Silves, in 1495.
-The place of death is marked in the historic centre.)
+At that time, the city transferred the remains of D. João II from the cathedral to the Monastery of Santa Maria da Batalha.
+(King D. João II died in Alvor, very close to Silves, in 1495.)

-That’s sad.
-And … hey Damas, can you show a little more of the exterior before we enter the cathedral?
+That’s sad, Damas.
+Now, can you please show a little more of the exterior before we enter the cathedral?

 The exterior of the cathedral

-Silves Cathedral is seen from different points of Silves.
+We can see Silves Cathedral from different points of Silves.
 It is very close to the Silves Castle, hence the privileged location.
-Castles were built on higher places to facilitate observation and defense.
+Castles were built in higher places to facilitate observation and defense.